osabnis/osabnis.github.io/index.md

   company.

 **Mazumdar Shaw Center for Translational Research, India** - _Neuro-Oncology Department_
-* At MSCTR, I had the opportunity to work under Dr. Nameeta Shah - one of the leading scientists in the domain of neuro-oncology.
+* At <a href="https://www.msctr.org/" target="_blank">MSCTR</a>, I had the opportunity to work under <a href="https://www.msctr.org/2016/09/16/dr-nameeta-shah/"       target="_blank">Dr. Nameeta Shah</a> - one of the leading scientists in the domain of neuro-oncology.
 Here I worked on analyzing of Copy Number Variation Data and DNA Methylation   Data for Finding Useful Biomarkers in Glioblastoma Multiforme, which is an aggressive brain cancer.
 I was able to find 15 significant genetic variations on analyzing 563 patient   samples that help in predicting patient prognosis like ’Time to Death’ and ’Age of Occurrence.’
 * Applied a similar analysis pipeline to Lower Grade Gliomas, which are lesser dangerous tumours.
 I was able to find 12 significant genetic variations on analyzing 958 patient samples that help in predicting patient prognosis like ’Time to Death’, ’Age of Occurrence’ and ’Histological Type.’